Van Gogh’s experienced a shift from tonal Rembrandt inspired work to Impressionist Color techniques. But did his ideas change?

 Van Gogh’s more ‘Realist’ work is more akin to Rembrandt van Rijn or Peter Paul Rubens in style and color range (see similar colors and tones below in Rembrand and Ruben’s work with Van Gogh’s ).
 The use of browns, yellow ochres and black displays a clear connection with is influences at that time.
 The somber posture and expressions also consistent throughout the works.
 When we mention the term ‘Realist’, it is not to be confused with ‘Photo Realism’ or representational art.
 Although many Realists were very accomplished representational artists, Realism’s aim was to tell a story of what ‘real life’ was like.
 Images of hardship, suffering, the harvest, the lost family member, the war etc. often populated the Realist’s catalogue.
 Capturing accurate representation was not paramount and fell second in priority to telling the story.

-Van Gogh’s Later Style and Discovery of the Impressionists
+Van Gogh’s later style and discovery of the Impressionists

-His later style, even though it appears to be using a similar color palette to the impressionists his work is more commonly considered to be ‘Post-Impressionism’.
-Not because of the techniques, but the ideas.
 Van Gogh possessed a preference for more personal expression of ideas and storytelling in his works, which was a large part of the Post-Impressionist movement.
 By contrast, the Impressionist painting style, which aesthetically influenced Van Gogh’s work when he became exposed to around 1886-7 after meeting fellow Post Impressionist artist Paul Gauguin in 1886, was more focused on creating realistic science based light effects using mixed colors and tones.
 Telling a story in impressionist work was secondary to the techniques themselves.
 So even though he used Impressionist techniques in his later works, he was still a Post-Impressionist.

 This preference to tell a ‘realistic’ story in his work was consistent throughout his artistic journey.
 In fact, genre of ‘Realism’ is more accurate as an overarching way of thinking or theme that persisted for Van Gogh, despite his stylistic changes.